Questions and Answers

-To be fair to all applicants, we are very strict on the due date – applications must be postmarked by the due date and time.
+To be fair to all applicants, we are very strict on the due date – applications must be submitted by the due date and time.
 We cannot accept late applications or materials under any circumstance.

 What happens once I submit my application?
 When will I find out if I am awarded a scholarship?